 One of the best things about mac and cheese is how easy it is to make your own, by adding in different cheeses, protein, or veggies.

-Today, we’re bringing the heat with this Habanero with Cracked Black Pepper Monterey Jack from Bothwell Cheese — it took home a silver medal at the bi-annual World Championship of Cheese Contest and really takes this pasta to the next level!
-It has high heat flavour and a creamy Monterey Jack base.
+Originally, I made this Instant Pot Mac and Cheese with the Habanero with Cracked Black Pepper Monterey Jack from Bothwell Cheese — it has high heat flavour and a creamy Monterey Jack base.

 We love Bothwell Cheese on just about everything, but it really takes this Instant Pot mac and cheese over the top!
-It adds just the right amount of spice to balance out all that creamy, carby goodness, and it’s made right here in Manitoba with 100% Canadian milk from local farms.
+And it’s made right here in Manitoba with 100% Canadian milk from local farms.
 It doesn’t get any fresher than that!

 How to Make Instant Pot Mac and Cheese: